ABOUT THE PROGRAM

 • Participate in the program’s designated community service project for the year

 • Attend quarterly gatherings with the entire program group

 • Provide encouragement, advice, and support to their Scholar

 • Assist their Scholar in identifying and working towards accomplishing their academic, professional, and personal goals

 If you are interested in becoming a mentor, please contact Mateo Ventura Bruer, Executive Director for more information at email@example.com.

-We’re excited to announce that TransCon will be returning in September 2023 after a 3-year COVID19 hiatus at the Scott Galvin Community Center in North Miami.
+We’re excited to announce that TransCon will be returning on September 9th, 2023 after a 3-year COVID19 hiatus at the Scott Galvin Community Center in North Miami.

-AQUA Foundation’s TransCon is a FREE two-day conference for the South Florida transgender and non-binary community, put together BY the trans/non-binary community, with backbone and financial support from Aqua Foundation for Women.
+AQUA Foundation’s TransCon is a FREE one-day conference for the South Florida transgender and non-binary community, put together BY the trans/non-binary community, with backbone and financial support from Aqua Foundation for Women.

 What TransCon attendees are saying about their experience:

 “TransCon changed my life and helped me understand more about transitioning”